metamot/opi5plus-lfs/README.md

 Here is we change-dir to destination, then "find"-util find files (at current dir and recursive ".") and produces output-list with zero"0" delimiter (instead of text LF delimiters).
 Cpio consumes file-list and "-0"(minus zero) option say that file-list is zero delimited.
 Option "-o" say to cpio produce "output".
 Option "-H" say type of arc is "newc".
 Then "zstd" consume input and "-z9"(compression level) and "-T9"(how many threads use in multithread compression).
 Finally output was redirected to final-file using ">" operand.
 Recommended reads are "man find", "man cpio", "man zstd".

-- Another pack cpio with zstd-compression example (without real "cd" with find as normal lines, and you can stay now in original catalog of invocation):
+(B): Another pack cpio with zstd-compression example (without real "cd" with find as normal lines, and you can stay now in original catalog of invocation):

     $ { cd ~/cpio-test/dir0 && find . | tail -n +2 | cpio -oH newc; } | zstd -z9T9 > ~/cpio-test/test.cpio.zst

 Here is we really don't change dir and filenames from find produces as usual lines, but "tail -n +2" used.

-- Unpack zst-compressed cpio examples (without pv) with preserved-timestamps(1st) or with unpack-time(2nd) :
+(*) Unpack zst-compressed cpio examples (without pv) with preserved-timestamps(1st) or with unpack-time(2nd) :

     $ cat ~/cpio-test/test.cpio.zst | zstd -d | cpio -idumH newc -D ~/cpio-test/dir1/
     $ cat ~/cpio-test/test.cpio.zst | zstd -d | cpio -iduH newc -D ~/cpio-test/dir2/